 Duration: March 2021 – October 2021

-We have funded Centre for London to undertake a research project to look at the future of freight and deliveries in London.
-This research project is looking at how we can create smarter, fairer and less polluting freight and logistics ecosystems.
-The research will combine stakeholder interviews, data analysis, round tables and desk research to understand the future trends for freight and deliveries in the London and make policy recommendations.
+We funded Centre for London to undertake a research project to look at the future of freight and deliveries in London.
+This research project looked at how we can create smarter, fairer and less polluting freight and logistics ecosystems.
+The research combined stakeholder interviews, data analysis, round tables and desk research to understand the future trends for freight and deliveries in London and make policy recommendations.

-It will also include a “deep-dive” into one priority area in Lambeth and Southwark.
-We hope this project will help inform what practical projects we might fund within our boroughs and the types of policy change we need to see across London to reduce emissions related to freight.
-We are delighted to be co-funding this work alongside Prologis, the largest industrial real estate company in the world.
+It also included a “deep-dive” into Old Kent Road.
+This project will help inform the practical projects we might fund within our boroughs and the types of policy change we need to see across London to reduce emissions related to freight.
+We were delighted to co-fund this work alongside Prologis, the largest industrial real estate company in the world.

 In the develop phase of the programme, one of our key priority areas is working with businesses to reduce business-related emissions.
-We are starting by focussing on freight and construction as two industries that contribute to air pollution in our boroughs.
+Therefore, we started by focusing on freight and construction as two industries that contribute to air pollution in our boroughs.
 Specifically, we know that freight (which includes deliveries and waste collection) contributes to 20% of nitrogen dioxide and 10% of particulate matter in Lambeth and Southwark.

-This project will particularly enable us to better understand the causes of air pollution from freight and to build a network of key stakeholders, particularly businesses and policy makers, who feed into strategic decision making.
+This project particularly enabled us to better understand the causes of air pollution from freight and to build a network of key stakeholders, particularly businesses and policy makers, who feed into strategic decision making.

-This research with Centre for London will sit alongside action-focussed projects – for example working with Guy’s and St Thomas’ NHS Foundation Trust on supply chain and working with a local business improvement district to scale up cargo bikes.
+Now, this research with Centre for London sits alongside action-focused projects.
+For example, working with Guy’s and St Thomas’ NHS Foundation Trust on supply chain and working with a local business improvement district to scale up cargo bikes.

 Freight and deliveries play a significant role in London’s transport mix, with more than 20 per cent of London’s road network capacity taken up by freight, deliveries and other commercial vehicles.
 Before the pandemic, Transport for London estimated that almost 25 per cent of road transport carbon emissions in the capital came from goods vehicles.

-As we move into a new, post-COVID-19 chapter in our history, this project will look at the future of transporting goods around London and other cities, and make recommendations as to how to create smarter, less polluting freight and logistics systems.
-It will also consider how that can be done in a way that doesn’t compound existing inequalities.
+As we move into a new, post-COVID-19 chapter in our history, this project looked at the future of transporting goods around London and other cities, and made recommendations as to how to create smarter, less polluting freight and logistics systems.
+It also considered how that can be done in a way that doesn’t compound existing inequalities.

-As co-sponsor of this research, we can bring a specific focus on air pollution and health equity – and a focus on people whose health is impacted by air pollution from freight.
-This project will also help to inform where we focus our energy to have the greatest impact as our programme develops.
+As co-sponsor of this research, we brought a specific focus on air pollution and health equity – and a focus on people whose health is impacted by air pollution from freight.
+This project helped inform where we focus our energy to have the greatest impact as our programme develops.